saerx/access-toolkit/src/pages/audiences.md

 ### Childcare

 The needs of parents and their children should be considered when planning programmes.
 This can include providing spaces for children to play or children and family friendly tours and activities, such as screenings where parents can bring their young children.
-Organisations should also look to provide suitable baby changing facilities,welcome breastfeeding, and where possible provide breastfeeding stations.
+Organisations should also look to provide suitable baby changing facilities, welcome breastfeeding, and where possible provide breastfeeding stations.
 It can also be helpful to flag if an event or programme is child friendly or contains adult content to support parents and caregiving to make an informed decision.

 ### Closed Captioning